piotrmurach/tty-markdown/README.md

 ## 1. Usage

-Using `parse` method, you can transform a markdown string into a terminal formatted content:
+Using `parse` method, you can transform a Markdown string into a terminal formatted content:

 ```ruby
 parsed = TTY::Markdown.parse("# Hello")